 Imagine waking up feeling energized and motivated to bless people with what you’re passionate about while also earning from it.
 Is there something you are very good at and wish you can turn it into a product or service?

-Four years ago when I started my journey as a business owner while still working full-time as a corporate manager in Singapore, I never really had a clue on how or where to start.
+Five years ago when I started my journey as a business owner while still working full-time as a corporate manager in Singapore, I never really had a clue on how or where to start.
 All I knew was that I love finding ways to get myself and my family healthier, and helping others do the same.
 I unconsciously shared on social media my healthy recipes and tips without realizing that one day it might just become a business idea and lead me to start a career in wellness.

 I still consider myself a newbie in this world of entrepreneurship, but I’ve learned a few good lessons from my own experience as a wellness entrepreneur, and also from the various mentors I’ve had in the business courses and programs I’ve invested throughout my journey.